xwentian2020/About-Diffusers/README.md

 An article stated the concept of attention and its role in text generation and LLM, and its content can be found in https://lilianweng.github.io/posts/2018-06-24-attention/.

+Here in https://onceuponanalgorithm.org/guide-what-is-a-stable-diffusion-seed-and-how-to-use-it/, desriptions have been provided for "seed", which is seldom discussed in other places.